 Miami's Top 10 Boat-Up Restaurants to Dock and Dine

 What could be more quintessentially Miami than spending a weekend afternoon on the water boating in the Atlantic Ocean or our beautiful bays?
 Naturally, you'll work up an appetite!
-Luckily, this is Miami and when hunger strikes while you're out at sea, there are plenty of options where you can dock your boat, fill your belly, enjoy a few drinks, and discover some of Miami's best waterfront restaurants, from Miami Beach to the Miami River.
+Luckily, this is Miami, and when hunger strikes while you're out at sea, there are plenty of options where you can dock your boat, fill your belly, and enjoy a few drinks.
+Here, we invite you to discover some of Miami's best waterfront restaurants you can access by boat, from Miami Beach to the Miami River.

 The Rusty Pelican

-Let's start with a classic, and the home of one of Miami's most celebrated chefs, as well as Florida's coolest mixologists.
-Overlooking the glittering waters of Biscayne Bay on the way to Key Biscayne, The Rusty Pelican is upscale waterfront dining at its finest, and a favorite hangout to pull up by boat any time of the day.
+Overlooking the glittering waters of Biscayne Bay on the Rickenbacker Causeway on the way to Key Biscayne, The Rusty Pelican is upscale waterfront dining at its finest and a favorite hangout to pull up to by boat any time of the day.

-Enjoy an eclectic menu of the area's best fresh fish and seafood, as well as surf and turf options, sushi, salads and appetizers inspired in the flavors of Latin America and the Caribbean, all while beholding the sparkling city lights along the waterfront and relaxing to cool, soothing music.
-The Rusty Pelican also has a more formal main dining room or outdoor seating for the ultimate waterfront dining experience in Miami.
-The Rusty Pelican also has one of the best weekend brunch menus in all of Miami.
-Boat up and dock at the marina.
+Enjoy an eclectic menu of the area's best fresh fish and seafood, as well as surf and turf options, sushi, salads, and appetizers inspired by the flavors of Latin America and the Caribbean, all while beholding the sparkling city lights along the waterfront and relaxing to cool, soothing music.
+Boat up, dock at the marina, and enjoy lunch or dinner, although we highly recommend coming for the weekend brunch, it is one of the best ones in town!

 Monty’s Raw Bar

 Monty's Raw Bar is a Miami institution for boaters, set along the shores of Biscayne Bay in Coconut Grove.
-With a large covered, outdoor seating area and main indoor dining room, it's always alive and buzzing.
-In fact, you can't even genuinely say you've arrived in Miami until you've spent an evening eating, drinking, and relaxing at Monty's!
-The ultimate seaside raw bar, Monty's delivers a lively bikini-bar environment with live music, hefty portions of fresh seafood, fabulous drinks, Caribbean flavor, and everything that makes the Miami lifestyle.
+With a large, covered, outdoor seating area and main indoor dining room, it's always alive and buzzing.
+In fact, you can't genuinely say you've arrived in Miami until you've spent an evening eating, drinking, and relaxing at Monty's!
+The ultimate seaside raw bar, Monty's delivers an energized environment with live music, hefty portions of fresh seafood, fabulous drinks, Caribbean flavor, and everything that makes the Miami lifestyle.

 Garcia’s Seafood Grill and Market

-Another not-to-be-missed Miami icon, and something of a famous restaurant in the Magic City, Garcia's Seafood Grille has been around since back in the day before the Miami River got its makeover, when it used to just be fodder for scriptwriters working on Miami Vice.
-Even then, it was worth making the trip to North River Drive to eat here for super fresh seafood.
+best boat-up restaurant on the Miami waterfront and something of a big deal in the city, Garcia's Seafood Grille has been around since before the Miami River got its makeover, back when it used to be fodder for scriptwriters working on Miami Vice.
+Even then, it was worth making the trip to North River Drive to eat super fresh seafood.

 Casablanca Seafood Bar & Grill

-Next door to Garcia's , with a slightly more upscale vibe, Casablanca Seafood Bar & Grill serves up excellent ultra-fresh classic seafood dishes and special signature fare such as crab-stuffed lobster and has long been considering one of the best waterfront restaurants in Miami.
+Next door to Garcia's, with a slightly more upscale vibe, Casablanca Seafood Bar & Grill serves up excellent ultra-fresh classic seafood dishes and special signature fare such as crab-stuffed lobster.
+It has long been considered one of the best waterfront restaurants in Miami and for good reason.

-This internationally inspired eatery also features a raw bar with an impressive lineup of ceviches and tiraditos, as well as such South Florida standards such as stone crabs (seasonal), coconut shrimp, and grilled octopus.
-Relax and enjoy the laid-back romantic vibe as you watch fishing boats and your fellow boat enthusiasts cruising on the river, or boat-up to the docks
+This internationally inspired eatery features a raw bar with an impressive lineup of ceviches and tiraditos, as well as South Florida standards such as stone crabs (seasonal), coconut shrimp, and grilled octopus.
+Boat up to the docks, relax, and enjoy the laid-back romantic vibe as you watch fishing boats and your fellow boat enthusiasts cruising on the river.

 Seaspice Brasserie & Lounge